virtio-win/kvm-guest-drivers-windows/viosock/tests/run/README.md

 ## Windows-server launch mode

-`run-reverse.sh` and `run-loopback.sh` need the Windows-side server to outlive the SSH channel that started it.
-Two modes are supported:

-* **Default (bg-ssh, Administrator).** The server is launched via a background SSH session as the configured `guest_user`.
-Killing the local SSH PID after the client finishes closes sshd's job object on the guest — a clean Windows-native tear-down.
+`run-reverse.sh` and `run-loopback.sh` launch the Windows-side server inside a background SSH session as the configured `guest_user`.
+The server process lives in sshd's per-session job object; killing the local SSH PID after the client finishes closes that job on the guest and tears the server down — a clean Windows-native shutdown, no scheduled tasks or SYSTEM-context tricks.
-* **`--as-system`.** The server is scheduled via `schtasks /ru SYSTEM` (Session 0).
-Useful when an Administrator-context bug prevents the server from binding vsock (tests 4/31 currently exhibit an `accept: Unknown error` flake under bg-ssh that clears under SYSTEM;
-  root-cause TBD).

-Whichever mode is used, `setup-env.sh` clears stale `vsock_rev` / `vsock_loopback` scheduled tasks and stray `vsock_test.exe`
-processes before every sweep.
+`setup-env.sh` clears any stray `vsock_test.exe` before every sweep so a hung server from a previous run doesn't block the port bind.

+## Current inclusion stance

+Every id that has a runnable body on Windows is currently enabled in all three lists, and every enabled id runs all three variants (`posix` / `wsa` / `overlapped`).
+The variant selects a different sock_ops table — `posix` (compat.h CRT wrappers), `wsa` (`WSASend`/`WSARecv`+2-buf split, `WSAConnect`, `WSAAccept`), `overlapped` (WSA-family with overlapped completion, send via APC, recv via event) — so each variant reaches a distinct LSP + driver path, and running all three per id is real coverage, not duplication.
+`reverse.list` only holds fewer ids than forward/loopback because some tests have no meaningful server-side body (they exit early or NULL out `run_server`); ids that DO have a server body are enabled there too, with the full three-variant matrix.

+This is deliberately generous for now: the goal is to expose whatever fails end-to-end and triage each failure specifically.
+When a particular `(id, variant)` fails for a reason we understand and don't plan to fix in the near term (`variant`-specific gap, Linux-only assumption, upstream test that doesn't apply), comment that ONE line with a `disabled: <reason>` note — do not disable the whole id.
+Longer term this list will be trimmed once patterns emerge (variant that offers no unique signal for a given id, tests obsoleted by better coverage elsewhere); until that review pass, the sweep runs everything that can run.

 ### Server-ready grace period (`SERVER_GRACE_SECS`)